 The Roman Governor, Pontus Pilate, is given a very big “exemption pass” in the Gospel narratives.
 In the earliest account, he questions the crowd as to whether he should sentence Jesus (Mark 15:5, 14).
 The same question is noted in Matt 27:23.
 By the time of Luke’s Gospel, there is a clear threefold affirmation of the innocence of Jesus (Luke 23:4, 13-16, 22).

 By the fourth Gospel, the scene where Jesus is brought to Pilate is changed from a trial to a philosophical discussion (John 18:29-31, 38).
-He and (quite uncharacteristically) backs down in the face of a baying crowd (Mark 15:6-15, and parallels).
+In Mark’s account, Pilate (quite uncharacteristically) backs down in the face of a baying crowd (Mark 15:6-15, and parallels).
 In Matthew’s account, Pilate enacts the potent symbol of washing his hands of the whole affair (Matt 27:24).

 The Jewish Sanhedrin, by contrast, is placed firmly in the firing line.
 All four Gospels tell the story in the same way: the central factor that leads to Jesus being condemned to death is the decision of the Jewish Sanhedrin (Mark 14:63-64, and parallels), and their agitation amongst the crowd (Mark 15:11; Matt 27:20; Luke 23:13-16; John 18:38b-40).